horizon-research/DynaDiag/README.md

 Use the `environment.yml` file to create a conda environment as:
 `conda env create -f environment.yml`

+# Usage
+To sparsify a lineary layer with DynaDiag, just specify `--linear-type temp_diag`, set sparsity for the layer and provide the temperatures and a temperature scheduler as shown in the MLP example below.

 # MLP Example

 Run the MNIST MLP training from the repository root.
 Example (TempSoftmaxDiagLinear):